Closed

 Processing and Agreement

-- Final decisions are approved by the City and applicants are notified by email.
+- Final funding decisions are approved by the City and applicants are notified by email, typically within 8 to 12 weeks of the application deadline.

 Additional information

-- Only one application per group or organization is accepted.
+- Only one application per group or organization will be accepted per funding cycle.

 - Applications may be submitted in languages other than English.

-- Paper application versions are available upon request.
+- Paper versions of the application are available upon request.

 Contacts